dahln/ghostlight/README.md

 # How to create a new project
 When I use this template to create a new project, I clone the project and then open the folder in VS Code.
 Then I do a global search & replace for 'template' and replace it with the name of the new project.
 This also replace the namespaces as well.
 Second, I go into the file explorer and I rename the all the folder with the name template in them.
 And last, I rename the sln and csproj files to match the new name of the project.

 When cloning the repo, notice that the appsettings does not have any SMTP credentials.
 Those values are excluded for security reasons - fill them in with your own credentials.
 The demo site (template.dahln.io), when deployed, fills in those values.

-# License

-This application is open source.
-Please review the license before use.
-To summarize - this project can be used, closed, and distributed freely, without warrenty or liability.
-Questions or concerns can be send to admin@dahln.io.
+Email and Account confirmation is disabled for ease-of-use with new projects and during development, I recommend enabling them; they can be enabled in the Startup.cs.

+Note: I have noticed that Identity doesn't seem to be sending recovery emails, unless an account is confirmed.
+To recieve a password reset (recovery email) first confirm your email, either by cliking the link in the original email or resending the confirmation email.

 # Configuration/Setup